NFL Rumors: Cowboys Might Not Extend Ezekiel Elliott

 — ProFootballTalk (@ProFootballTalk) April 30, 2019

-The regime that drafted Elliott- coach Jason Garrett and the front office led by owner Jerry Jones and his son, CEO Stephen Jones, remains in place in Dallas.
+The regime that drafted Elliott — coach Jason Garrett and the front office led by owner Jerry Jones and his son, CEO Stephen Jones — remains in place in Dallas.

 “Although it’s hard to imagine Elliott playing elsewhere, the Cowboys may not be able to pay everyone,” Florio writes.